Abdeljalil-Bouchfar/CPP-Modules/README.md

 }
 ```

 The above code describes a template for a generic function with a single type parameter *T*, whose returnvalue and call parameters (lhs and rhs) are all of this type.
-You can name a type parameter anything youlike, but by convention single upper case letters are most commonly used. *T* is a template parameter;the **`typename`** keyword says that this parameter is a placeholder for a type.
-When the function iscalled, the compiler will replace every instance of `T` with the concrete type argument that is eitherspecified by the user or deduced by the compiler.
-The process in which the compiler generates a class orfunction from a template is referred to as ***template instantiation**:*
+You can name a type parameter anything you like, but by convention single upper case letters are most commonly used. *T* is a template parameter;the **`typename`** keyword says that this parameter is a placeholder for a type.
+When the function iscalled, the compiler will replace every instance of `T` with the concrete type argument that is either specified by the user or deduced by the compiler.
+The process in which the compiler generates a class or function from a template is referred to as ***template instantiation**:*

 `minimum<int>` is an instantiation of the template `minimum<T>`.

 Templates can also be used with classes to create generic classes.
-Here's an example of a simple templateclass that represents a stack of any data type:
+Here's an example of a simple template class that represents a stack of any data type:

 ```cpp
 template<class T>